Pfleiderer-Adrian/REDCap-dockerized/README.md

 ## Requirements
 - The REDCap Source Files:<br>
 REDCap is a closed source project.
-To get access the source files you have to request them from [official REDCap Website](https://projectredcap.org/) first.
+To get access to the source files you have to request them from [official REDCap Website](https://projectredcap.org/) first.

 - Docker:<br>
 To start the REDCap docker container, Docker is required on the host system.
 For the installation follow the [official Docker installation](https://docs.docker.com/get-docker/).